cmbarba/porkbun-dns-updater/README.md

 # porkbun-dns-updater
-A bash script for updating A records for domains on porkbun.com.
+A bash script for updating DNS records for domains on porkbun.com.
 The script uses the JSON processor [jq](https://jqlang.github.io/jq/), the website [ifconfig.me](http://ifconfig.me/), and the [porkbun.com API](https://porkbun.com/api/json/v3/documentation).
-This script was made because of the desire for a self-hosted dynamic DNS.
+This script was made because of the desire for a self-hosted dynamic DNS and currently only supports A records.

 ## Usage